Faculty of Engineering and Applied Science Project Summaries

 Student qualifications required:

-• Good background in mechanical vibrations, control, and fluid mechanics.
+- Strong background in fluid mechanics.

-• Good communication skills.
+- Strong communication skills.

 Expected training/skills to be received by the Student:

-• Training on measurements and data acquisition.
+- Training in data acquisition.

 Location of award: In-Person